-1 (a)(1) Humane officers shall inspect all animal shelters within the county and shall 2 investigate all complaints about the care and welfare of animals in such facilities.
+1 (a) (1) Humane officers may inspect all animal shelters within the county and shall 2 investigate all complaints about the care and welfare of animals in such facilities.
 Such inspections 3 shall be unannounced and shall occur within the normal business hours of the animal shelter.
-4 Inspections shall be performed at least annually, and up to two routine inspections may be 5 conducted per year.
+Inspections shall be performed at least annually, and up to two routine inspections may be 4 5 conducted per year.
 Additional inspections may be performed based on probable cause to believe 6 a shelter might be in violation of these and other applicable standards, pursuant to a proper search 7 warrant.
 The humane officer shall document the inspection or investigation, or both, and present 8 copies of the report to the animal shelter and to the county commissioners.
+9 (2) If the humane officer operates, is employed by, or is otherwise affiliated with an animal 10 shelter in the county, any inspection or investigation of that facility shall be done by a veterinarian